WindowsAzure-TrainingKit/HOL-IntroSQLDatabase-VS2012/HOL.md

 ﻿<a name="HOLTop"></a>
-# Introduction to Windows Azure SQL Database - for Visual Studio 2012 #
+# Introduction to Windows Azure SQL Database #

 ---